SamKry/Rateit/README.md

 Rateit is built with the future in mind.
 While it currently relies on a local database, we plan to implement iCloud sync and other exciting features in upcoming releases.
 Stay tuned for updates!

 Rateit is your go-to app for rating and organizing your favorite items.
 Download it today and start rating the things you love!

+## License

+The MIT License is a permissive open-source software license that grants users the freedom to use, modify, distribute, and even sell copies of the software, all without any charge.
+This license, authored by SamKry in 2023, places very few restrictions on the use of the software, making it a popular choice for many open-source projects.
+Users are required to include the original copyright notice and permission notice when using this software.
+The MIT License comes with no warranties, and the authors or copyright holders bear no liability for any issues or claims arising from the software's use.
+It provides a solid foundation for fostering collaboration and innovation in the world of software development.